 The touristic path "Aschergraben" is cut by the ramp line, but its function will be further guaranteed by shifting the path line.
-The weather shaft in the forest near Zinnwald will not have any influence on landscape and recreation functions because of its small area.

-20.5.8 Cultural and Other Tangible Assets
+The weather shaft in the forest near Zinnwald has no influence on landscape and recreational functions due to its small space requirement.
+Cultural and Other Tangible Assets